- What is Medicare?

 In addition, while Medicare covers only a limited amount of nursing home care in only limited circumstances, the Medicare home health benefit, and sometimes the hospice benefit, can be a source of long-term care and coverage for beneficiaries.
 Indeed, in 1980, Congress made an affirmative decision to extend the Medicare home health benefit for individuals who have not necessarily experienced an acute illness and who need home care for long periods of time.
 The 1980 statutory changes removed the requirement that the beneficiary have a prior hospital or skilled nursing facility stay in order to obtain home health coverage, and eliminated a 100 visit limitation on coverage.

 People with MS are often denied necessary physical therapy services on the grounds that they are not going to improve.
-Importantly, restoration is not the deciding factor in determining the right to coverage.
-The question for determining the right to coverage should be are the skills of a therapist necessary to establish, provide, and/or supervise the services.
+As a recent court case reinforced, however, restoration is not the deciding factor in determining the right to coverage.
+The question for determining the right to coverage should be the skills of a therapist necessary to establish, provide, and/or supervise the services.
 Skilled therapy can be needed to maintain the individual's condition or to arrest further deterioration; in such cases Medicare coverage may be warranted.
 Each person is entitled to an individualized assessment of his/her right to Medicare coverage.
-For many years there was a cap on the annual Medicare payment for physical, occupational, and speech therapy; this dollar limit was lifted by Congress in 2003.
-It will be reviewed again for services beginning in 2006.
+For many years there was a cap on the annual Medicare payment for physical, occupational, and speech therapy; this dollar limit has been lifted for years through yearly action in Congress.
+Currently, this law applies through December 2013.
+Congress will need to pass another law to extend this provision further.

 Unlike the Medicare skilled nursing facility benefit, which provides coverage for a short period of time, Medicare coverage can be available for long-term home health care if the qualifying criteria are met.
 There is no legal limit on the duration of time for which home health coverage is available.
 Further, Medicare covers home health services in full, with no required deductible or co-payments from the beneficiary.
 Services must be medically necessary and reasonable and the following criteria must be met: